voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

-However, if a suitable MongoDB build is not available or otherwise does not work in your environment, you may encounter a `ServerSelectionTimeoutError` with output similar to the following:
+However, if a suitable MongoDB build is not available or otherwise does not work in your environment, you may encounter a `ServerSelectionTimeoutError` or other exception with output similar to the following:

 .. code-block:: text